Deployment

 When a headless browser visits a website, the protection system may collect:

-• Canvas fingerprint: A hash of how the browser renders text and shapes on a Canvas element
+• Canvas behavior: How the browser renders text and shapes on a Canvas element

 • WebGL parameters: GPU vendor, renderer string, supported extensions, and shader precision formats